-- 43. Older people are the world's fastest-growing age group.
-In 2014, the annual growth rate for the population aged 60 years or older will be almost triple the growth rate for the population as a whole.
-In absolute terms, the number of people aged 60 years or older has almost doubled between 1994 and 2014, and people in this age group now outnumber children under the age of 5. - 44.
-From 1994 to 2014, Asia added the largest number of older people (225 million), accounting for almost two thirds (64 per cent) of global growth.
-While the growth in the number of older people was fastest in Latin America and the Caribbean and second fastest in Africa, the contribution of these regions to the global growth in the population of older people (33 million and 29 million older people, respectively) was relatively small and together accounted for only 17 per cent.
-The growth of the older population was slowest in Europe, yet it added more older people to its population (38 million, or 11 per cent of the global increase) than any other major area except Asia. - 45.
-Countries in the more developed regions have older population age structures than most countries in the less developed regions.
-However, in absolute numbers, a majority of older people worldwide live in the less developed regions.
-In 2014, about two thirds of the world's population aged 60 years or older lived in the less developed regions, and by 2050 this proportion is projected to increase to about four fifths. - 46.
+- persons to its population (38 million, or 11 per cent of the global increase) than any other major area except Asia. - 45.
+Countries of the more developed regions have older population age structures than most countries of the less developed regions.
+However, in absolute numbers, a majority of older persons worldwide live in the less developed regions.
+In 2014, about two thirds of the world's population aged 60 years or over lived in the less developed regions, and by 2050 this proportion is projected to increase to about four fifths. - 46.
 A number of countries in the more developed regions are already facing very low old-age support ratios.
-For example, Germany, Italy and Japan have only 2.5 to 3 working-age adults for each older person.
-At the other extreme, countries such as Bahrain, Qatar and the United Arab Emirates have more than 35 people of working age per older person, owing to their large migrant populations.
-European countries tend to cluster at the lower end of old-age support ratios, and Latin American and Caribbean countries fall mostly in the middle range, while countries from Western Asia, South-Central Asia and sub-Saharan Africa tend to have relatively high old-age support ratios. - 47.
+For example, Germany, Italy, and Japan have only 2.5 to 3 working-age adults for each older person.
+At the other extreme, countries such as Bahrain, Qatar and the United Arab Emirates have over 35 persons of working age per older person, due to their large migrant populations.
+European countries tend to cluster at the lower end of old-age support ratios; Latin American and Caribbean countries fall mostly in the middle range; while countries from Western Asia, South-Central Asia and sub-Saharan Africa tend to have relatively high old-age support ratios. - 47.
 The older population is itself ageing.
-The share of people aged 80 years or older (sometimes called the "oldest old") within the older population was 14 per cent in 2014, and is projected to reach 19 per cent in 2050.
-Thus, there could be 392 million people aged 80 years or older by 2050, or more than three times today's number.

-- 48. In virtually all countries, the older population is predominantly female.
+The share of persons aged 80 years or over (sometimes called the "oldest old") within the older population was 14 per cent in 2014, and is projected to reach 19 per cent in 2050.
+Thus, there could be 392 million persons aged 80 years or over by 2050, or more than three times today's number. - 48.
+In virtually all countries, the older population is predominantly female.
 Because women live longer than men, on average, older women outnumber older men almost everywhere.
-In 2014, globally, there were 85 men per 100 women in the 60 years or older age group and 61 men per 100 women in the 80 years or older age group.
-These gender ratios are projected to increase moderately during the next several decades, reflecting a slightly faster projected improvement in old-age mortality for men compared with women. - 49.
+In 2014, globally, there were 85 men per 100 women in the age group 60 years or over, and 61 men per 100 women in the age group 80 years or over.
+These sex ratios are projected to increase moderately during the next several decades, reflecting a slightly faster projected improvement in old-age mortality for men versus women. - 49.
 These demographic changes raise important concerns about the possible weakening of familial support systems and traditional arrangements for old-age security.
-As a result of the trend towards lower fertility, people will have potentially fewer sources of familial care and support available as they age.
-Globally, 40 per cent of people aged 60 years or older live independently (alone or with their spouse only).
-Independent living is far more common in the more developed regions, where about three quarters of older people live independently, compared with one quarter in the less developed regions and one eighth in the least developed countries.
-As populations continue to age, many countries will need to adapt their policies and the provision of services to meet the demands of a population with an increasing proportion of older people.
+As a result of the trend toward lower fertility, people will have potential fewer sources of familial care and support available as they age.
+Globally, 40 per cent of persons aged 60 years or over live independently (alone or with their spouse only).
+Independent living is far more common in the more developed regions, where about three quarters of older persons live independently, compared with one quarter in the less developed regions and an eighth in the least developed countries.
+As populations continue to age, many countries need to adapt their policies and the provision of services to meet the demands of a population with an increasing proportion of older persons.